noiji/simplest-scoreboard/README.md

-# simplest_scoreboard
+# Simplest Scoreboard
-## The Scoreboard for All - the android application with minimal features.
+## The scoreboard for ALL - the android application with minimal features.

 ## [UI]